saketadhau/academic-kickstart/content/project/mpc/index.md

 +++
 # Project title.
-title = "Real-Time Implementation of NMPC on FPGA"
+title = "Model Prerdictive Control"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Real-Time Implementation of NMPC on FPGA"
+summary = "Embedded Implementation of Model Prerdictive Control"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`